 Subp.
 5 4.
 Restoration.
 The commissioner may approve management plans to restore or upgrade improve a previously damaged calcareous fen.
-The commissioner may order restoration or replacement of Reason for change: "Upgrade" was changed to "improve" to more clearly and accurately describe the goal of a typical management plan for a previously damaged calcareous fen.
+The commissioner may order restoration or replacement of a damaged calcareous fen in accordance with Minnesota Statutes, section 103G.2372.

+Reason for change: "Upgrade" was changed to "improve" to more clearly and accurately describe the goal of a typical management plan for a previously damaged calcareous fen.
 "Upgrade" can imply replacing something with a newer or better version.
 The term "improve" means making something better in general, without necessarily replacing it.
 Language is also added to clarify the DNR's statutory enforcement authority for unauthorized impacts to calcareous fens.

 Subp.
-6 5.
-Appeals.
+65. Appeals.